Redshift space three-point correlation function of IGM at $z<0.48$: Connection to galaxies

-Next we consider \NHI $>$ $10^{13.5}$ cm$^{-2}$ case, we identify 12 triplets and 11 of them have nearby galaxies within line of sight velocity separation $< 500$ \kms.
-The only sightline (towards 3C57) where we could not identify associated galaxies is known to be highly incomplete.
-All 12 triplets show $b>40$ \kms components and 10 of them show detectable metals.
-In this case the median separations of these nearby galaxies are 88 kpc, 262.2 kpc and 451.1 kpc for the triplets, doublets and singlets respectively.
+Next we consider \NHI $>$ $10^{13.5}$ cm$^{-2}$ case, we identify eleven triplets and all of them have nearby galaxies within line of sight velocity separation $< 500$ \kms.
+All eleven triplets show $b>40$ \kms components and nine of them show detectable metals.
+In this case the median separations of these nearby galaxies are 88 pkpc, 256 pkpc and 459 pkpc for the triplets, doublets and singlets respectively.
 In this case it is possible that some of the correlated absorption may originate from the halos of individual galaxies.
 Impact parameters measured are systematically smaller than the corresponding values for \NHI $>$ $10^{12.5}$ cm$^{-2}$.
-We also confirm this with KS-test.
+We also confirm this with KS-test. { The D and Prob(D) values are 0.54 and 0.004 respectively. }

-As \citet{keeney2018} also provide stellar mass and luminosities of individual galaxies we also searched for any differences in the observed luminosities and inferred stellar masses of nearest galaxies associated with triplets compared to doublets and singlets.
+As \citet{keeney2018} also provide stellar mass and luminosities of individual galaxies we also searched for any differences in the observed luminosities and inferred stellar masses of nearest galaxies {(as stated before, within a velocity separation of 500 \kms)} associated with triplets compared to doublets and singlets.
 We do not find any strong trend.
 This may once again hint towards the idea that most of the \lya\ absorbers studied here are not physically linked to individual galaxies.

-The results presented are consistent with the findings of \citet{Wakker2015} that most \lya\ absorbers originate from the filamentary structures with BLAs and multiple absorbers having low impact parameters to the filament axis compared to the low \NHI\ isolated absorbers.
+The results presented are consistent with the findings in previous studies that most \lya\ absorbers originate from the filamentary structures with BLAs and multiple absorbers having low impact parameters to the filament axis compared to the low \NHI\ isolated absorbers \citep[see][]{dave2001a,Penton2002,dave2010,Wakker2015, Tejos2016}.
 The volume probed and the completeness level reached in terms of luminosity for the galaxy will not allow us to perform an investigation similar to \citet{Wakker2015}.
 However, it will be possible to explore for some of the very low-$z$ triplets using SDSS data base.
 We leave that exercise to a future work.